afsalthaj/fp-generator/datagen_why.md

-## Let us define a few simple problems and try to solve each one of them, to understand what we are trying to achieve!
+## A glance at a few simple problems, to understand what we are trying to achieve!

 ----